 As parents, it’s natural to worry about how often our children get sick.
 Understanding the typical frequency of illnesses at different ages can help us feel at ease and better understand what to expect.
-This article provides a look at why children get sick, the development of the immune system, and what is considered normal in terms of illness frequency and severity.
-It also shares some insight on how we can support our children’s immune health.
+This article provides a look at why children get sick, the development of the immune system, and what is considered normal in terms of illness frequency and severity, as well as shares some insight on how we can support our children’s immune health.

 Average Sickness Frequency by Age

-Teenagers (13-18 years): Teenagers tend to fall ill 4 to 6 times per year (1), which is in line with averages for adults (1).
+Teenagers tend to fall ill with about the same frequency as adults (6), typically up to 4 to 6 times per year (9).
 Their more mature immune systems and better hygiene practices result in fewer illnesses compared to younger children.

 Immune System Development